npm, pnpm, and Yarn

 yarn installwill install the latest available version from this range.

 Code completion for previous package versions.
-When you press Ctrl+Space or start typing a version different from the latest one, GoLand displays a suggestion list with all the previous versions of the package.
+When you press Control+Space or start typing a version different from the latest one, GoLand displays a suggestion list with all the previous versions of the package.

 Quick documentation look-up for packages.